 Patients may discontinue participation in the study at any time.
 Withdrawal will not affect their medical care or access to treatment.
-Patients who have an ongoing AE at the point of withdrawal will be followed-up for 30 days from the point of their last dose of alpelisib in combination with fulvestrant.
+Patients who have an ongoing AE at the point of withdrawal will be followed up for 30 days from the point of their last dose of alpelisib in combination with fulvestrant or for a longer period (up until the end of the study) to capture the resolution of the AE.
+If the AE is ongoing at the end of the study, it will be considered not recovered/not resolved and will not be followed up any further (see Section 9.2.1 for information on Adverse Event Reporting).
 Other than safety follow-up related to AEs, no efforts will be made to obtain additional information regarding the patient and their outcomes if a patient withdraws from the study.
 All information collected as part of the study up until the point of withdrawal will be retained for analyses, unless the patient has ongoing AEs at the point of withdrawal, in which case their 30 day follow-up data will be collected and retained.
 The primary reason for any study withdrawal should be recorded in the electronic Case Report Form (eCRF).